zencart/documentation/content/user/upgrading/backwards_compatible.md

 ### Zen Cart 1.5.6

-In 1.5.6, the variable `$downloads`, returned from `includes/modules/downloads`, changed from a query result to an array.
+- The variable `$downloads`, returned from `includes/modules/downloads`, changed from a query result to an array.
 Accordingly, templates which use this file will need to be adjusted to process an array rather than a database query.

+- The table containing the EZ-Pages data (`ezpages`) was split into two tables, `ezpages` and `ezpages_content`.
+This was done in order to add multi-language capabilities.
+Accordingly, template files which reference the `ezpages` table will need adjustment to account for this division.

 ### Zen Cart 1.5.0